semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI behaves like other static analysis and linting tools: it runs a set of user-configured rules and returns a non-zero exit code if there are findings, resulting in its job showing a ✅ or ❌.

+By default, Semgrep CI will suppress internal errors - if Semgrep CI encounters an error, it will log the error to the console, send a report to a crash-reporting server, and then allow CI to continue.
+This default behavior can be overridden, and this is discussed in the [Advanced Configuration](#exit-codes) section below, as well as in the [CI Configuration Reference](../configuration-reference.md/#ci-configuration-reference).

 Copy the relevant template for your CI provider from the sections below.
 Read through the comments in the template to adjust Semgrep CI scan settings, selecting pull and merge requests, full scans on your branch.

 Once Semgrep CI is running, explore the [Semgrep Registry](https://semgrep.dev/explore) to find and add more project-specific rules.